 For many of us, traffic tickets are simply something that we grumble about and pay without considering the consequences or the possibilities available to us.
 Many other people who get tickets simply try to fight the tickets themselves.
 There are a number of reasons why either might not be a good idea:

+- Familiarity: If you go to traffic court, you will be dealing with people who do this all the time and who are familiar with every aspect of traffic law.
+You may not be able to find the right arguments to defend yourself.
 We can point out which defences will not help you, and which unexpected defences might, such as unhelpful placement of stop signs.
 We can also find any potential errors made by the police when giving out the tickets or using the equipment used to measure your speed.

 Contact Bernstein Law Group

 Our criminal defence lawyers, personal injury lawyers, and traffic ticket lawyers have the knowledge and expertise to navigate the court process and achieve the best results possible.
 Our law firm provides free consultations and service Toronto, Hamilton, Mississauga, Oakville, Brantford, Stoney Creek, Burlington, and the surrounding area in southern Ontario.